Analysis | Why Ukraine’s Big Nuclear Plant Raises Worries Again

 3. How has fighting impacted the plant?

-During two days of shelling around the plant in early August, shells landed near spent nuclear fuel that was in storage and wounded a Zaporizhzhia worker, according to Energoatom.
-Ukraine and Russia blamed each other for the shelling, which prompted Rafael Grossi, director general of the International Atomic Energy Agency, to say there was a “very real risk of a nuclear disaster.”
+Rafael Grossi, director general of the International Atomic Energy Agency and a member of a team of inspectors who arrived at Zaporizhzhia Aug.
+31, said it was “obvious that the plant and the physical integrity of the plant has been violated several times.”
+During two days of shelling around the facility in early August, shells landed near spent nuclear fuel that was in storage and wounded a Zaporizhzhia worker, according to Energoatom.
+Ukraine and Russia blamed each other for the shelling, which prompted Grossi to say there was a “very real risk of a nuclear disaster.”

 4. What are the risks?